24bsai106akashss-sys/My-portfolio/README.md

 # My-portfolio

-Slide 1: Project Statement
+## Project Statement

 To build a personal portfolio website that showcases my skills, projects, and contact information using HTML and CSS.

-📌 Slide 2: Project Overview
+## Project Overview

 A clean and modern single-page portfolio website developed using HTML and CSS.
 It highlights my work in AI & ML, includes contact info, and presents projects with a responsive layout.

-📌 Slide 3: End Users
+  End Users

   Recruiters and Companies

   College Faculty/Examiners

   Friends and Developers

   General Audience

-📌 Slide 4: Tools and Technologies
+## Tools and Technologies

   HTML5

   CSS3

   CodePen (Online IDE)

   Web Browser (for testing)

-📌 Slide 5: Portfolio Design and Layout
+  Portfolio Design and Layout

   Responsive and Clean UI

-Sections:
+## Sections:

   Hello + Short Intro

   About Me

   Projects

   Contact Me

   Footer

-📌 Slide 6: Features and Functionality
+  Features and Functionality

   Simple scroll-based navigation

   Profile image

   Button to view projects

   Stylish project cards

   Contact information with send button

-📌 Slide 7: Conclusion
+## Conclusion

 This portfolio is a simple yet effective way to showcase my identity as a student in AI and ML, along with my projects and contact details.